Shroom Supply mushroom cultivation kits

 .
 The more direct your light source is, the better your mushrooms will grow.
 The light can be left on for 24 hours a day, or you can put it on a 12/12 cycle, either will work fine.

 Once the monotub has been introduced to fruiting conditions, you need to mist the substrate once per day throughout the entire fruiting stage.
-Remove the lid from the monotub and lightly mist the substrate with a misting spray bottle
+Remove the lid from the monotub and lightly mist the substrate with a clean misting spray bottle

 that is capable of creating a fine mist.
 Approximately ten sprays is sufficient, you don't want to soak the colonized substrate or leave pools of standing water on top of it.
 If the substrate appears to be fairly moist, you can skip misting on some days.